Stability Based Generalization Bounds for Exponential Family Langevin Dynamics: Experiment Details

-\begin{remark} Theorem~\ref{theo:efldstab} establishes generalization bounds for {\em all} exponential family Langevin dynamics algorithms.
-The key term in the bound is the expected gradient discrepancy only on the sample $z_n, z'_n$ where $S_n,S'_n$ differ.
-Further, the only dependence on the specific exponential family is through the constant $c_2$, the smoothness of the corresponding log-partition function. \end{remark}
+\begin{remark} The key term in the bound is the expected gradient discrepancy only on the sample $z_n, z'_n$ where $S_n,S'_n$ differ.
+Further, the only dependence on the specific exponential family is through the smoothness constant $c_2$. \end{remark}

 \begin{remark} Since SGLD is a special case of EFLD, Theorem \ref{theo:efldstab} gives a generalization bound for SGLD.
-The bound has effectively the same dependence on $n$ and $T$ as the bound in \cite{Li2020On}.
-However, the bound is quantitatively much sharper since the \emph{gradient norm} term $\frac{1}{n}\sum_{z \in S}\| \nabla \ell(\w_t,z)\|^2$ in \cite{Li2020On} gets replaced by the {\em gradient discrepancy} term $\|\nabla \ell(\w_t,z) - \nabla \ell(\w_t, z^\prime) \|^2$.
+The bound has effectively the same dependence on $n$ and $T$ as the bound in \citet{Li2020On}.
+However, the bound is quantitatively much sharper since the \emph{gradient norm} term $\frac{1}{n}\sum_{z \in S}\| \nabla \ell(\w_t,z)\|^2$ in \citet{Li2020On} gets replaced by the {\em gradient discrepancy} term $\|\nabla \ell(\w_t,z) - \nabla \ell(\w_t, z^\prime) \|^2$.
 As illustrated in our experiments (Section~\ref{sec:exp}), the gradient discrepancy is orders of magnitude smaller than the gradient norm.
-The bound in \cite{negrea2019information} depends on a related \emph{gradient incoherence} which we found to be empirically smaller than gradient discrepancy in our experiments (Section~\ref{sec:exp}).
-However, their bound has a ${1}/{\sqrt{n}}$ sample dependence, which is worse than the ${1}/{n}$ dependence in our bound. \end{remark}
+The bound in \citet{negrea2019information} depends on a related \emph{gradient incoherence} which we found to be empirically smaller than gradient discrepancy in our experiments (Section~\ref{sec:exp}).
+However, their bound has a ${1}/{\sqrt{n}}$ sample dependence, which is worse than the ${1}/{n}$ dependence in our bound. \citet{wang2021analyzing} also obtained a $1/n$ rate in their bound depending on the sum of gradient variances.
+However, their bound scales inversely with $b$, since gradient variance increases as $b$ decreases.
+In contrast, our bound is suitable for small batch size as well. \citet{Lei2020} considered ``on average stability'' based generalization bounds, but has a dependence either on the global Lipschitz constant $L$ or on some form of convexity.
+Our bound does not depend on $L$, and works for any non-convex and non-smooth loss. \end{remark}